 Packaging wise, I love the mirrored tops and the hard plastic tubing.
 You can see exactly how much product you have left, and the mirrored top feels luxuriously understated.
 I’m also a fan of the packaging of The Daily Musts.
 The white and silver look very classy together and really make you feel like your using a high quality, top brand.

 Now I’ve had a taste would I try again?
 Definitely.
-I think over the years I’ve realised that if you splurge on skincare you can save on make-up, and I do think high end skincare is worth its weight in gold.
+I think over the years I’ve realized that if you splurge on skincare you can save on makeup, and I do think high-end skincare is worth its weight in gold.
 I love the face mask set and am going to keep it in mind for gifts, and that shower gel simply smells far to good not to buy it again.
 Maybe this will tempt me into trying more brands …